keraldrich/OOP-PROJECT/README.md

         }
     }

-//Displays all tasks
+//displays all tasks
-The user enters a number
+the user enters a number
-The program removes that task from the list using tasks.remove(index)
+the program removes that task from the list using tasks.remove(index)

     static void saveTasks() {
       try {